 Measuring Research Similarity

-For each research question, we require measures of similarity to (i) measure the similarity between funded research and those scientists’ previous work (Q1 & 2), (ii) identify the identify the control group of similar researchers (Q1 & Q2), and (iii) measure the similarity between a publication and an author’s previous work (Q3).
+For each research question, we require measures of similarity to (i) measure the similarity between funded research and those scientists’ previous work (Q1 & 2), (ii) identify the control group of similar researchers (Q1 & Q2), and (iii) measure the similarity between a publication and an author’s previous work (Q3).
 Thus, we begin by introducing the measure of similarity that we use in our research.
 We then discuss separately the methods used to address the three research questions above.

 We can analyze whether funding affects research patterns by detecting changes between sets of documents published before, during, and after a grant's funding period.
 We can use the same methods to compare any one publication to an author’s previous research portfolio, allowing us to identify authors moving to new fields.
 In both cases, these changes can be detected using similarity measures.
 For example, a scientist’s research moves towards the goals of funding agencies if her research becomes more similar to the grant's Funding Opportunity Announcement after funding is received.
 The procedure we will describe is agnostic to the sets considered, and therefore enables both comparisons within a scientist or even across a field.
 Change detection using similarities is therefore appropriate for our goals.